portsoc/hangman-in-branches/README.md

 ### Server sends game to client on new game

 At the start of a new game `gameState`'s properties are reset.
-This is now done by `createGame` function in `server/svr.js` which accepts a request and responds with a new `state`.
+This is now done by `createGame` function in `server/svr.js` which accepts a request and responds with a new `status`.

 As a result of this change, we had to move `words`, `randomIndex`, and `randomElement` to the server too.